-1.1.2 Mac OS X
+2.1.2 macOS

-PyInstaller runs in Mac OS X 10.7 (Lion) or newer.
+PyInstaller runs on macOS 10.15 (Catalina) or newer.
 It can build graphical windowed apps (apps that do not use a terminal window).
-PyInstaller builds apps that are compatible with the Mac OS X release in which you run it, and following releases.
-It can build 32-bit binaries in Mac OS X releases that support them.
+PyInstaller builds apps that are compatible with the macOS release in which you run it, and following releases.
+It can build $x86_64$, arm64 or hybrid universal2 binaries on macOS machines of either architecture.
+See macOS multi-arch support for details.

-1.1.3 GNU/Linux
+2.1.3 GNU/Linux